g-leech/argmin-gravitas/_posts/2025-11-09-jailbreaks-vs-alignment.markdown

 I initially read this as him agreeing and celebrating this shift, but actually he thinks they're incorrect to relax, since value loading is only a part of the alignment problem:

-> solving the Bostrom 2014 value loading problem, that is to say {getting something functionally equivalent to a human perspective inside the machine and using it to constrain a superintelligent planner} is not a solution to AI alignment. <a href="#fn:2" id="fnref:2">2</a>
+> solving the Bostrom 2014 value loading problem, that is to say {getting something functionally equivalent to a human perspective inside the machine and using it to constrain a superintelligent planner} is not a solution to AI alignment.

 I agree that value-loading is not enough for AGI intent alignment which is not enough for ASI alignment which is not enough to assure good outcomes. <!-- (if it's only intent alignment) -->